 How to create a stacked bar chart

 Do you have answers from a survey and want to show the quantitative values of answers to different questions?
-Then the stacked bar chart is a great visual option to communicate the results.Using a stacked bar chart will let you show percentage proportions of all answers given with the help of color-coded categorical dimensions.
-The stacked bar is helpful because it reveals the pattern of how the answers where distributed.
+Then the stacked bar chart is a great visual option to communicate the results.Using a stacked bar chart will let you show percentage proportions of all the answers given with the help of color-coded categorical dimensions.
+The stacked bar is helpful because it reveals the patterns of how the answers are distributed.
 This tutorial shows you how to create a stacked bar chart.

 Preparing and importing the data

 If you want to create this chart type, your data needs to be in a certain format.
 You'll need: